 What is the process involved in photograph enlarging and how does it work?
 This post examines the ins and outs of one of one the fundamentals of image processing.
 Photograph enlarging is often requested in photo restoration.
 Old photos are often small and wallet...

 Batch scanning photos can be daunting but this breakdown of the process should help get you started.
 Time - Time is your biggest factor when batch scanning masses of photos.
 Planning and streamlining any process will make it far more enjoyable.
 Making a plan will help...

 Getting a high-resolution scan from your all in one printer scanner copier can be a bit of a trial.
 This 7 steps to a better scan post, helps with the most common problems and solutions.
-Let us lay down the basics.
-Photo restoration requires a good scan.
-The image...
+Following all the steps below will ensure your scan is good enough for...

 Photo restoration requires certain tools.
 A scanner is one of those tools.
 Over the years I've come to know what is needed from a scanner and what it should and shouldn't do.
 Two scanners I've owned, in fact still own are the Canon 9950F and its second generation...

 Scanning photos is fraught with hurdles that most of us don't know about.
 We all assume that to scan a photo you lift the lid on your scanner, insert the photo and press the "scan" button.
 We just accept the result.
 With so many scanners on the market and many of them...

 .
 Sometimes images are too big to scan in one piece especially the very long panorama photos that can reach well over 30 inches and bigger than 50 inches sometimes! . .
 Scanning Problem: The scans don't match? .
 When you scan a photo with multiple scans, you may find...